Close Menu

 Every part of Dumfries and Galloway is dotted by unmaintained ruins from castles and mansions to former windmills and old farms.
 Many are on farmland, while others sit alongside designated paths.
 Spectacular examples include Dunskey Castle, Cruggleton Castle, Kenmure Castle, Gelston Castle, and Milkbank House.

-Lighthouses and distilleries, old mills, the world’s first savings bank, Carlyle’s Birthplace, the Crawick Multiverse constructed on a former open cast mine – these and more attractions offer rich insights into regional and national heritage.
+Lighthouses and distilleries, old mills, the world’s first savings bank, Carlyle’s Birthplace, the Crawick Multiverse constructed on a former open cast mine – not forgetting Victorian railway heritage from the ‘Golden Age of Steam’.
+All these and more attractions offer rich insights into varied aspects of both our regional and national past.

 Pre and Early History

 Prehistoric standing stones and cairns, Iron Age forts, carved stones and chapels from the Early Christian period – a wide range of these important monuments can be visited (and almost always for free) right across the region, with a particularly rich concentration located in Wigtownshire.
-Sites of national renown include the Neolithic burial monuments at Cairn Holy, the Kirkmadrine Stones, and the enigmatic St Ninian’s Cave.
+Sites of national significance include the Neolithic chambered cairns at Cairn Holy, the Drumtroddan Standing Stones, Burnswark hillfort, and St Ninian’s Cave.

 Exploring your Ancestors